shenlebantongying/Comment-Print-Test/README.md

 A simple __[suckless](https://suckless.org/philosophy/)__ unit testing utility for __every programming languages__ that can `comment` and `print`!

+It currently has two implementation: Python and Tcl.

 ## Usage
 Step 1: __Comment__ your testing subroutines inside a __Print__ like this: